 Horizon 7 includes security features across all product areas, from the data center and network to the endpoint, including mobile devices.

 - Communication among server components, client devices, and, optionally, virtual desktops uses TLS/SSL.

-- With User Environment Manager, you can easily configure fine-grained policies for application blocking and disabling features such as copying, pasting, and printing based on user device, location, and other defined security conditions.
+- With Dynamic Environment Manager, you can easily configure fine-grained policies for application blocking and disabling features such as copying, pasting, and printing based on user device, location, and other defined security conditions.